 Restoration involved the removal of kitchen cabinetry, appliances (none, unfortunately, worth keeping), and a big wood-burning stove, which you’ll hear more about later.
 Then the holes in the floor, drilled there to accommodate plumbing, were filled.
 Did you know that the round pieces of wood used to fill such holes are called — according our contractor — “Dutch Boys?”
 Me neither.

 Added to the house in 1835, the dining room featured the black-marble fireplace you see pictured above.
 Unfortunately this had been bricked up for 27 years.
 Why?
 Because the same “Let’s remodel!” family had placed a wood stove in front of it.
 And two subsequent owners left it there.
 The stove featured a huge exhaust pipe, or flue, which grew up above the mantel, and then exited through the wall where a painting now hangs.
 I have nothing against wood stoves, but in this location it was an eye-sore.

 Restoring the fireplace to working condition was not easy.
-In fact, the contractor said that it couldn’t be opened.
-I ignored his reasoning.
-A fireplace functioned there back in 1835, and, hell and damnation, it was going to function once again.
+The contractor said “No how.
+No Way.”
+I ignored him.
+A fireplace functioned there in 1835, and, hell and damnation, it was going to function there once again.
 I asked him to remove the offending bricks.
 And he did.
 With a sledgehammer.

 At the other end of the room, between two windows, is another gilded 19th century mirror.
 On the games table (one of two we purchased from Dominic Dunne’s estate), is a Victorian-era ginger jar.